 Scott Johnson left a path that wasn’t serving his interests and opted to follow his bliss.
 Now, he’s gainfully employed and is building his career step by step.
 So what’s Scott’s advice for making the most of one’s externship?
 He says:

 “Honestly, you just got to like live and breathe it, you know?
 Like the people I’ve seen do well did the same thing I did.
 I just loved it and I did it all the time, and I cared.
 You just got to put in the effort.
-You got to come in, you got to ask questions, like don’t just sit there and like your mentor just talk at you—be engaged and figure out what it is that you want to do, at least generally if not specifically, so you have some sort of path to work towards.”
+You got to come in, you got to ask questions, like don’t just sit there and have your mentor just talk at you—be engaged and figure out what it is that you want to do, at least generally if not specifically, so you have some sort of path to work towards.”

 Go the distance, work hard, figure out your path, and maintain those connections you make with the pros!
 Do what Scott did and get those jobs lined up.